cysouw/diathesis/text/c09_adverbials.md

 - Die Matratze liegt sich gut.^[Attested online at <http://www.hans-struve.de/richtiges-lueften-im-schlafzimmer-eine-tuecke-der-physik/>, accessed 21 August 2022.]
 - Die Route klettert sich wirklich sehr schön.

-### ~~PBJ › SBJ › ADJ~~ : [ NL | pN ] *voll/leer‑* Location passive {#sec:adverbial-location-anticausative}
+### ~~PBJ › SBJ › ADJ~~ : [ NL | pN ] *voll/leer‑* Alluvial location passive {#sec:adverbial-location-anticausative}

 A very peculiar diathesis is attested with alluvial verbs like *laufen* in the meaning 'to pour' [@next a].
 In this meaning, the location phrase is obligatory.
-By adding the resultative preverbial *voll‑* (possibly also *leer-*) a passive-like diathesis arises [@next b].
+By adding the resultative preverbial *voll‑* (possibly also *leer‑*) a passive-like diathesis arises [@next b].
 The obligatory location is promoted to nominative subject.
-The original nominative can optionally be retained as a *mit* prepositional phrase with the resultative *voll-*.
-This diathesis is clearly related to the transitive diathesis with *voll* and *leer‑* described in [@sec:adverbial-applicative-voll] and [@sec:adverbial-applicative-leer], respectively.
+The original nominative can optionally be retained as a *mit* prepositional phrase with the resultative *voll‑*.

 ::: ex
 a.
 Das Wasser läuft in die Badewanne.
 b.
 Die Badewanne läuft voll (mit Wasser).
 :::

+This diathesis is clearly related to the stative location inversive in [@sec:adverbial-location-inversive] and to the transitive object exchange with *voll‑* and *leer‑* described in [@sec:adverbial-applicative-voll] and [@sec:adverbial-applicative-leer], respectively.

 #### Attested verbs {.unnumbered}

-- voll- : *laufen, fließen, sich saugen, sickern, strömen*
+- voll‑ : *laufen, fließen, sich saugen, sickern, strömen*
-- leer- : *laufen, fließen, strömen*
+- leer‑ : *laufen, fließen, strömen*

 #### Further examples {.unnumbered}